HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/IdP/configuringKeycloak.md

       ![alt text](../../assets/images/keyattr.png)

-      The attributes has been added to the list of user profile attribute.
+      The new user profile attribute has been added.

       ![alt text](../../assets/images/keyuserproattr.png)